-On this day in 1970, roughly 20 million Americans concerned about the environment observed the first “Earth Day” with a demonstration which demanded that political leaders clean up our environment.
-In response, Richard Nixon created the Environmental Protection Agency.
-The decade that followed also gave us 28 major federal environmental laws, including the Clean Water Act and the Endangered Species Act.
-But how does fire and life safety factor into Earth Day and the environment?
+On this day in 1970, roughly 20 million Americans concerned about the environment observed the first Earth Day with a demonstration that demanded political leaders clean up the environment.
+In response, President Richard Nixon created the Environmental Protection Agency (EPA).
+In the decade that followed 28 major federal environmental laws, including the Clean Water Act and the Endangered Species Act, were enacted.
+So how do fire and life safety factor into Earth Day and the environment?

-Fire has always effected the environment, and one of the ways we can measure that effect is via prescribed burning.
+Fire has always affected the environment, and one of the ways we can measure that effect is via prescribed burning.
 A prescribed burn, also known as a controlled burn, hazard reduction burning, backfire, swailing, or a burn-off, is a wildfire set intentionally for purposes of forest management, farming, prairie restoration or greenhouse gas abatement.

-So while fire can be devastating, in some instances, when controlled, it can also be a useful tool in environmental awareness.
+While fire can be devastating, in some instances, when controlled, it can also be a useful tool in environmental awareness.